-5. Summary
+5 Summary

 We presented Emscripten, an LLVM-to-JavaScript compiler, which opens up numerous opportunities for running code written in languages other than JavaScript on the web, including some not previously possible.
 Emscripten can be used to, among other things, compile real-world C and C++ code and run that on the web.
-In addition, by compiling the runtimes of languages which are implemented in C and C++, we can run them on the web as well, for example Python and Lua.
+In turn, by compiling the runtimes of languages implemented in C and C++, we can run them on the web as well.
+Examples were shown for Python and Lua.